wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

 - Added LQR latency compensation
 - The tool backend was improved to be more approachable for developers.
 Configuration and JSON files from the old tool will no longer work with the new version.
+- Deploy code in a new thread to avoid causing the GUI to hang.